benhur07b/trainer-guide-open-geodata-training/index.md

 ## Overview

-This is a training guide for trainers of the Open Geodata Training Programme by the Open Knowledge Foundatoin and the Data for Good Team at Meta.
+This is a training guide for trainers of the Open Geodata Training Programme by the [**Open Knowledge Foundation**](https://okfn.org) and [**Data for Good at Meta**](https://dataforgood.facebook.com/).
 It is a useful resource that records the lessons learned from previous training sessions and provides best practice approaches to the planning, implementation, and monitoring of the training programme.

 ## General timeline of activities